NaluKit/nalu-examples/NaluDominoCompositeCachedApplication/README.md

 The content are of the application shell will be used to show the three different components:

-* a search componnt
+* a search component
 * a list component (the result from the search)
-* a detail comonent (a selected person from the list)
+* a detail component (a selected person from the list)

 The detail screen uses the Nalu composite feature.